thejonanshow/craigalytics/spec.md

 That's it for now.
 In the future I will be adding the ability to ask for keywords from a specific date range and a method of doing visual keyword comparisons using graphs and charts.

 You may notice that it doesn't exist yet, and then you will go read this article: http://tom.preston-werner.com/2010/08/23/readme-driven-development.html and everything will become clear.

-TODO: Actually write this readme and transfer it to a spec, copying the documentation back to this readme as it is implemented.